-Alhambra complex in Granada, Spain is an UNESCO World Heritage Site, visited by thousands of tourists every year and month, regardless the season.
+Alhambra complex in Granada, Spain is a UNESCO World Heritage Site, visited by thousands of tourists every month, regardless the season.

-It is a hot travel destination in both senses: popularity and temperature wise – at least it was at the end of May when we visited it.
-The sense of the heat may also subconsciously come from it’s red outer walls, built with rammed earth. – BTW, the name Alhambra in Arabic means “Red”.
+Alhambra is a hot travel destination in both senses: popularity and temperature wise.
+At least it was at the end of May when we visited it.
+The sense of the heat may also subconsciously come from the red outer walls, built with rammed earth. – BTW, the name Alhambra in Arabic means “Red”.

 The place is very busy and there is always a huge waiting line to buy tickets to get inside.
-It is definitely advisable to book ahead of time otherwise you can miss visiting the interior and have to come back another time, like we had to do 🙂
+It is definitely wise to book ahead of time otherwise you can miss the inside tour.
+We did…

-Don’t worry, if you miss the entrance into the palace, there are still plenty of things to see from the outside, including the old walls that you can climb, architectural elements and gardens.
+Don’t worry, if you miss the entrance into the palace, there are still plenty of things to see from the outside.
+You can see the old walls, beautiful architectural elements and the gardens.

-Below is a picture showing part of an Alhambra complex and garden – I digitally enhanced it for printing purposes
+Below is a picture showing part of an Alhambra complex and garden. – I digitally enhanced it for a more artistic look.